youtous/destr0yer-build/roles/podman_mailserver/README.md

 # podman_mailserver

-Transitional deployment of [docker-mailserver](https://docker-mailserver.github.io/docker-mailserver/latest/) v15 via rootful Podman Quadlet.
+Transitional deployment of [docker-mailserver](https://docker-mailserver.github.io/docker-mailserver/latest/) v15 via rootless Podman Quadlet with pasta networking.
 Intended as a bridge from an existing DMS v10 (standalone Docker) instance to the Kubernetes deployment (`kluctl/mail/`).

 The role deploys three containers in a shared Podman pod: